 Underwater Technology Master Classes and Graduate Fair 2016

 The companies and organisations that are sponsoring the European International Submarine Races are looking specifically to meet and recruit young graduate engineers.
 They and the Race Organisers are joining together to provide an opportunity for this to happen: the Underwater Technology Masterclasses and Graduate Fair which is taking place on the Saturday in the middle of the competition will offer attendees - racers and visitors alike - the opportunity to hear and see about the sorts of exciting challenges that flow through the in- and out-trays of working marine engineers.

-The Masterclasses will take place on the Saturday morning in the Blue Lagoon ballroom adjacent the Hilsea Lido.
+The Masterclasses will take place on the Saturday morning at the Historic Dockyard in Portsmouth.
 They will consist of a series of presentations by the sponsor companies, who will also have recruiters available in the afternoon to speak to young engineers.
 Participants will also be welcome to visit the submarines and the teams in the testing pool to see this exciting sport for themselves.